Skip navigation

 1. Penalties for late submission of assessment where an extension is not approved are consistently applied across all students enrolled in a coursework course.

-2. For coursework courses, the Course Convener determines whether late assessment is accepted for a course.
+2. For coursework courses, the Course Convenor determines whether late assessment is accepted for a course.

 3. For coursework courses, where late assessment is accepted, assessment tasks are not accepted after the earlier of the following: the

-• date specified in the class summary for the return of the assessment item.
+2. date specified in the class summary for the return of the assessment task.

 1. Late submission of take home examinations is not permitted.